In the footsteps of Apostle Paul

 A minimum number of 5 participants and a maximum of 8 students is required.
 However, it is up to the Institute whether to run courses with a fewer number of students.
 If a class (level) has less than 4 students, the teaching hours will be reduced to 3 hours per day if there are 3 or 2 students, or to 2.5 hours per day (private lessons) if there is 1 student for the same course fee.

-Deadline for registration and payment 14 July 2014 before the beginning of the lessons.
+Deadline for registration and payment TWO MONTHS before the beginning of the lessons.

 COST OF THE COURSE